Anatomy of the Mueller Report.

 “This appendix identifies matters transferred or referred by the Special Counsel’s Office, as well as cases prosecuted by the Office that are now completed.”

-Beginning on page 441 of the report, the 8-page Appendix D includes its title page, one blank page, and six pages of documentation.
-The appendix lists eleven case Transfers and their status, fourteen Referrals that are mostly redacted, and three Completed Prosecutions (at the time of the report’s completion).
-Therefore, page D-6 is the last page of the 448 page report.
+Beginning on page 441 of the report, the 8-page Appendix D lists eleven case Transfers and their status, fourteen Referrals that are mostly redacted, and three Completed Prosecutions (at the time of the report’s completion).

 How to Read the Mueller Report: A Primer for the Rest of Us

-I plan to post this 3- or 4-part series by the time former Special Counsel Robert Mueller testifies in an open session of congress scheduled for July 17.
-Testimony has recently been postponed one week to July 24.
+I plan to post this 4-part series around the time former Special Counsel Robert Mueller testifies in an open session of congress on Wednesday, July 24, 2019.

 I offer no conclusions, political or otherwise.
 That’s my point.
 Read the report and form your own.
-I simply offer encouragement and hope to make the reading easier—for the rest of us—based on my experience.
+I simply offer encouragement and based on my experience, I hope to make the reading easier—for the rest of us.

 # # #